jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
-<b>Nicholas Reikofski</b> is a first-year undergraduate student majoring in Agricultural Economics with a minor in Agronomy..
+<b>Nicholas Reikofski</b> is a first-year undergraduate student majoring in Agricultural Economics with a minor in Agronomy.
 </div>